17hsteward/linter-project/README.md

 1. Run "Main.java" in presentation package.
 2. In the window, select to import input project files and select checks you want to perform.
 3. Select "start".

+## Checklist
+1. Does your tool take more than one class file to analyze?
+Yes
+2. Does your tool take input files from non-default directory?
+Yes